HanLingsgjk/UnifiedGeneralization/README.md

 #  UniOS: Unifying Self-supervised Generalization Framework for Optical Flow and Stereo in Real-world

+This code contains the content of the paper: ADFactory: An Effective Framework for Generalizing Optical Flow with Nerf (CVPR2024)

 # Installation
 ```
 conda create -y -n Unios python=3.8